-Expanding coverage of HCBS does not automatically assure optimal access to and use of those expanded services.
+Expanding HCBS coverage does not automatically assure optimal access to and use of those expanded services.
 Some states are investing in strategies that enhance LTSS system infrastructure, access points, and workforce.

 People living in nursing facilities may prefer and be able to live safely in the community with appropriate services and supports, often at lower cost.